joseprupi/joseprupi.github.io/docs/_posts/2024-11-01-llms-model-validation.markdown

 While it is true that the report lacks detailed information, such as what the feature importance scores are, it also offers valuable data like feature correlations, model performance across datasets, and temporal performance trends

-Now, I'm sure some might find these tests simple and barely useful, but just taking a look at some of the submitted Kaggle solutions and my experience, I can tell that the needs are completely different to the credit models in finance I have been working with.
+I'm sure some might find these tests simple and barely useful, but just taking a look at some of the submitted Kaggle solutions and my experience, I can tell that the needs are completely different to the credit models in finance I have been working with.

 For example, here it seems a matter of getting the maximum score in the competition, meaning that having an ensemble of complicated models with as many features as possible is the best way to go, my experience with credit models is that simplicity is highly valuable: there are compliance requirements and the users of the model that want to understand what the it is doing.